 Moreover, Cam confesses that "at times it’s embarrassing, especially if you want others to believe that you are cool, calm and collected.
 The upright “mohawk” is a dead give away that I am not as composed as I want others to think I am!"

 And she makes this observation, "I suppose it’s (a raised crest) the same in humans with sweaty palms who want to radiate composure."

 When Cam is at ease, such as when she is with her husband Mac, her crest is completely "flat,"

 as if she has used Mac's Brylcreem.

 But Cam's crest also has the look of being smoothed down when she is trying to entice him.

 "A little dab will do ya;" I've often heard Cam say, which indicates that she has might've used the product known as product known as Brylcreem, and may even be a television watcher.

-One of Cam's daughter's (featured at a house style bird feeder in my garden in the following images), may be trying to show her parents that she feels confident at the feeder, but her mohawk or raised crest gives her away.
+One of Cam's daughter's (featured at a "house style" bird feeder in my garden in the following images), may be trying to show her parents that she feels confident at this bird feeder, but her mohawk or raised crest gives her away.